xwde/robotxt/README.md

 [docs-badge]: https://img.shields.io/docsrs/robotxt?logo=Docs.rs&style=for-the-badge
 [docs-url]: http://docs.rs/robotxt

-The implementation of the robots.txt protocol (or URL exclusion protocol) in Rust programming language with the support of `crawl-delay`, `sitemap` and universal `*` match extensions (according to the RFC specification).
+The implementation of the robots.txt (or URL exclusion) protocol in the Rust programming language with the support of `crawl-delay`, `sitemap` and universal `*` match extensions (according to the RFC specification).

 ### Examples